raoulcapello/demo-dashboard-react-typescript/README.md

 The project uses Vite for instant hot-reloading and fast feedback during development.
 You can now access the app at [http://localhost:8080/](http://localhost:8080/) (or the port shown in your terminal).

-For any questions or contributions, feel free to open an issue or pull request, or contact me via [LinkedIn](https://www.linkedin.com/in/raoulcapello/) or [email](mailto:raoul@raoulcapello.nl).
+For any questions or contributions, feel free to open an issue or pull request, or contact me via [LinkedIn](https://www.linkedin.com/in/raoulcapello/) or [email](mailto:raoul@raoulcapello.nl)! 🙂